turingschool-examples/frontend-mod-1-prework/section2/reflection.md

 1. What tools are available to you, as a developer, if you want to check that TWO conditions are met?
 Or, if you want to check that 1 of 2 conditions are met, before running a block of code?

-1. In your own words, what is the purpose of a function?

-1. What is a parameter?
-What is an argument?
-Why would you use one?
-Provide an example of a function that accepts an argument (declaration and call), and indicate what the parameter is and what the argument is.

 1. What questions do you still have about `if` statements and/or functions?